 A relationship of trust is one in which one person is in a position of power or influence over the other person because of their work or the nature of their activity.
-Any allegation against a person who works with adults with care and support needs must be reported immediately to Nicola Stead-Howarth.
+Any allegation against a person who works with adults with care and support needs must be reported immediately to Andy Kershaw.

 When an allegation is made against a PiPoT, Next Steps Mental Healthcare LTD will refer this to Manchester City Council Bolton Council as part of the safeguarding process.
+For sensitive information, it may be necessary to contact the Adult Local Authority Designated Officer directly and Next Steps Mental Healthcare LTD will ensure this information is readily available as well as the Manchester City Council Bolton Council policy itself which outlines the local protocol in this instance.